 Things did dry up before I was on a coach destined for Royal Deeside.
-If I was so minded, there were a number of castles that I could visited and Balmoral would only have been one of these with Braemar being another.
-For a walking idea, a trot from the former to Braemar would have been tempting but the idea of mounting Morrone (also known as Morvern) had taken hold.
+If I was so minded, there were a number of castles that I could visit and Balmoral would only have been one of these, with Braemar being another.
+For a walking idea, a trot from the former to Braemar would have been tempting, but the idea of mounting Morrone (also known as Morvern) had taken hold.

-When I finally did gain the top of Morrone, a cloud cap lay overhead to obstruct the sun and that was to be the story of much of the rest of the walk for me.
-Having gained most of the vistas on the way, I wasn’t going to delay on a flat stony summit next to a transmitter on a day cold enough to be more typical of October than August.
-A vehicle track was soon found for the purpose of coming down again so as to fashion a circular route.
-The predominant greyness meant that my camera was given a rest though I did deviate from the track to reach a shoulder of Carn na Droichaide before I returned to it again.
+When I finally did gain the top of Morrone, a cloud cap lay overhead to obstruct the sun, and that was to be the story of much of the rest of the walk for me.
+Having gained most of the vistas on the way, I wasn’t going to delay on a flat, stony summit next to a transmitter on a day cold enough to be more typical of October than August.
+A vehicle track was soon found for the purpose of coming down again to fashion a circular route.
+The predominant greyness meant that my camera was given a rest, though I did deviate from the track to reach a shoulder of Carn na Droichaide before I returned to it again.
 Though tempted, I was content to leaving alluringly accessible nearby heights for another time.
-Overdoing things on a first visit is needless and it’s always good to leave somewhere with a reason to return.
+Overdoing things on a first visit is needless, and it’s always good to leave somewhere with a reason to return.

 As if to lure me back, the sun could be seen to light the surroundings on that return journey.
-Next day, it was time to go south again on another improving day when Edinburgh looked resplendent in sunshine as crowds heaved around it to catch that last of any festival events.
-It had been good to get away and it may not be the last visit to Braemar and Royal Deeside.
+The next day, it was time to go south again on another improving day when Edinburgh looked resplendent in sunshine as crowds heaved around it to catch that last of any festival events.
+It had been good to get away, and it may not be the last visit to Braemar and Royal Deeside.
 From what I saw, it deserves more exploration.